-Whilst I have written a whitepaper on this topic, I thought it was worth revisiting because it crops up time and again for me.
+Whilst I have written an ebook on this topic, I thought it was worth revisiting because it crops up time and again for me.
 I was with a prospect on Friday and we were discussing his goals for using a business coach; we defined 3 clear outcomes.
-I explained how I was going to help him achieve these desired outcomes and how I estimated it would take 7 x 3 hour coaching sessions for a fee of £x.
+I explained how I was going to help him achieve these desired outcomes and how I estimated it would take 7 x 3-hour coaching sessions for a fee of £x.
 He was definitely interested but struggled to get his head around the fact that another coach (he was seeing 3) had already quoted 7 days to do the same work for a similar fee.

 When faced with this kind of objection, I need to get the client to focus on the value at the end of the project and not the time it takes.
 I often tell this dentist story: